Chrismettal/PiPLC/README.md

 ### Testing

 The following commands can be used to test your hardware configuration without installing PLC code or a full Home Assistant install.
-These are to be executed on a regular Pi OS install with `WiringPi` and `raspi-gpio` installed.
+These are to be executed on a regular Pi OS install with `raspi-gpio` installed.

 - Enable pull ups on all input pins